daivik007/auto-ppt-to-pdf/README.md

 - Monitors `Downloads` folder for new `.ppt` or `.pptx` files.
 - Automatically converts them to PDF.
 - Runs in the background using Docker or as a standalone Python script.
+- Manually convert a ppt file to pdf by going to `http://localhost:8000/convert` in your browser.

 ## Installation & Usage